artefactual/atom-docs/admin-manual/customization/theming.rst

 Style changes can be made directly to, or linked in, the `main SCSS file <https://github.com/artefactual-labs/arThemeB5Plugin/blob/main/scss/main.scss>`_.
 Custom javascripts can be added to the js directory and linked in the `main js file <https://github.com/artefactual-labs/arThemeB5Plugin/blob/main/js/main.js>`_.

-For additional functionlity modifications, copy files required into the new `plugins/arCustomThemeB5Plugin` directory for overwriting.
+For additional functionality modifications, copy files required into the new `plugins/arCustomThemeB5Plugin` directory for overwriting.
 Due to file precedence, when copying files, first check the `plugins/arDominionB5Plugin` for the required file, and only copy from `apps/qubit` when the file is not found in `plugins/arDominionB5Plugin`.
 Files